Kluvens/Computer-Science/Networking/application-layer.md

 - top of hierarchy: root server (root)
 - next level: top-level domain servers (edu... com... uk... au...)
 - bottom level: authoritative DNS servers (unsw... cse...)
+- each server stores a small subset of the total DNS database
+- an authoritative DNS server stores resource records for all DNS names in the domain that it has authority for
+- each server can discover the servers that are responsible for the other portions of the hierarchy

 Local Name Servers:
 - doesn't strictly belong to hierarchy